-The Board has decided to pay a final dividend of 9.0 cents per share for the year ended 30 June 2022.
+The Board has decided to pay a final dividend of 9.5 cents per share for the Year ended 30 June 2023, in addition to the 4.0 cent interim dividend paid in April.
+The Dividend Re-investment Scheme remains suspended.